1. Types of Information Collected

 At our Site, you can be assured that your Personally Identifiable Information is secure, consistent with current industry standards.
 The importance of security for all Personally Identifiable Information associated with our users is of utmost concern to us.
 Your Personally Identifiable Information is protected in several ways.
-Access by you to your Personally Identifiable Information is available through a password and unique ID selected by you.
+Access by you to your Personally Identifiable Information is available one of two ways.
+First, some users will access it through a password and unique ID selected by you.
 This password is encrypted.
 We recommend that you do not divulge your password to anyone.
+Second, some clients may access information through Single Sign On within the Client’s Learning Management System.
 In addition, your Personally Identifiable Information resides on a secure server that only selected CourseArc personnel and contractors have access to via password.
-We encrypt your Personally Identifiable Information and thereby prevent unauthorized parties from viewing such information when it is transmitted to us.
+We encrypt your Personally Identifiable Information in transit and hereby prevent unauthorized parties from viewing such information when it is transmitted to us.

 Personal information that you provide that is not Personally Identifiable Information also resides on a secure server and is only accessible via password.
 Since this information is not accessible from outside CourseArc, LLC, you will not be asked to select a password in order to view or modify such information.